-Two of these four courses should be "surveys" and two should be "upper division."
+Two of these four courses must be 'surveys' and two must be "upper division".
 You must take courses in at least two (2) geographical areas of the world outside of the United States.

-ANT315 Historical Archaeology
+ANT317 Historical Archaeology

 ANT378 Cultures of India